-This EU-US/Swiss-US Privacy Shield Policy (the “Policy”) sets forth the privacy principles that TechTarget follows with respect to transfers of Personal Information from the European Union (“EU”) and Switzerland to the United States (“US”).
+This EU-US/Swiss-US Privacy Shield Policy (the “Policy”) sets forth the privacy principles that TechTarget follows with respect to transfers of Personal Information from the European Union (“EU”), the United Kingdom, and Switzerland to the United States (“US”).

 The United States Department of Commerce, the European Commission, and the Swiss government have agreed certain data protection principles (the EU-US Privacy Shield and the Swiss-US Privacy Shield, hereafter collectively referred to as the “Privacy Shield”) which are designed to replace the previously invalidated EU-US and Swiss-US Safe Harbor Frameworks.
 The Privacy Shield principles are guidelines that establish an adequacy standard which governs transfers of Personal Information between the EU and the US and Switzerland and the US in a manner that has been deemed adequate to protect such Personal Information under each country’s applicable laws.
 Consistent with its pledge to protect personal privacy, TechTarget has self-certified and adheres to the Privacy Shield.